 Links

 Links are the objects which determine the navigation structure of your page.
-A link can link to an external location, like http://www.google.com, or to a Page object (see here).

 By double clicking the link in design mode, you can navigate to the destination.